 Lewis Miller Rescuing a Brown Pelican from

 an Arizona Park click Picture for another image of Mr. Miller in action.
+Rest in peace, Mr. Miller.
+We miss you.

 |